Asterics2020-Obelics/School2019/debug/README.md

 We will start by looking at how Python executes code, exceptions and stack frames first, and only in the second half move on to using a debugger.

+This tutorial assumes that you have used a terminal, Python, ipython and Jupyter before.
+No experience with Python debugging is assumed, this tutorial will get you started and focus on the basics.

 Throughout the tutorial you will find short exercises marked with :point_right:.
 Usually the solution is given directly below.
 Please execute the examples and try things for yourself.
 Interrupt with questions at any time!